-THE GARAGE & - BACKYARD -
+THE GARAGE & BACKYARD

-- Install an auto-reverse motion sensor on the garage door so it will recoil if it detects movement. - you have a pool, install a four-sided tion fence at least five feet high and a acked cover on the hot tub. - It may also be worthwhile to install a pool alarm. - Install safety latches and locks on a sliding glass doors. - Store all yard and gardering tools where baby can't reach en if your little is alking yet, erbal kids und ta far more the what they're call ab of saying.
+- Install an auto-reverse motion sensor on the garage door so it will recoil if it detects movement. - If you have a pool, install a four-sided isolation fence at least five feet high and a locked cover on the hot tub. - It may also be worthwhile to install a pool alarm. - Install safety latches and locks on all sliding glass doors. - Store all yard and gardening tools where baby can't reach.

-In addition while roofing your home, take the time to each your child what is off-limits and a safe.
+In addition to childproofing your home, take the time to teach your child what is off-limits and unsafe.